outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

     		- caveolin

+    - inhibit methylation inputs/requirements
+    	- methionine, the methyl group donor in DNA methylation, is related to cancer growth in a number of studies

 	- inhibit angiogenesis
 		- https://en.wikipedia.org/wiki/Angiogenesis_inhibitor (angiogenesis is formation of new blood vessels which can feed tumors)
+		- methionine is required for angiogenesis
 		- Some common components of human diets also act as mild angiogenesis inhibitors and have therefore been proposed for angioprevention, the prevention of metastasis through the inhibition of angiogenesis.
 In particular, the following foods contain significant inhibitors and have been suggested as part of a healthy diet for this and other benefits:
 			- Black raspberry (Rubus occidentalis) extract
 			- Liquorice (glycyrrhizic acid)